 The last common case is where something is just mis-reported by the furnisher – i.e. a credit card company reports an account as late which was never late.
 If the credit bureau and/or credit card company fails to correct the error after it is disputed to the credit reporting agency, the consumer has a claim under 15 U.S.C. § 1681i.

 The Kittell Law Firm is the only law firm in Mississippi that routinely represents consumers in Fair Credit Reporting Act litigation and one of the few such firms in the nation.
 Christopher Kittell has spoken multiple times at the annual FCRA conference hosted by the National Association of Consumer Advocates since the conference’s inception in 2001.
 Kittell usually speaks multiple times over the weekend long seminar and has helped plan the seminar the last few years.

-In addition to Mississippi, Kittell has represented consumers in FCRA cases all over the nation, including cases in New York, Montana, Connecticut, Arizona, Kansas, Colorado, Alabama, Georgia, Tennessee, Louisiana, Maryland, and Indiana and cases currently underway in New Jersey, Oklahoma, Texas, and Virginia.
+In addition to Mississippi, Kittell has represented consumers in FCRA cases all over the nation, including cases in New York, Montana, Connecticut, Oklahoma, Arizona, Kansas, Colorado, Alabama, Delaware, Florida, Michigan, North Carolina, South Carolina, Georgia, Tennessee, Louisiana, Maryland, Virginia, Missouri, Nevada and Indiana.

 In one case, Kittell represented a young woman who sued a major bank for fraudulently reporting her to a credit bureau even after she had proven by the bank’s own procedures that the charged off account the bank was reporting was not hers.
 As part of Kittell’s representation of this client, two mock trials were conducted and both mock juries returned large verdicts for the client.
 A settlement conference was conducted with the bank, during which the mediator and representatives of the bank were shown video of the mock jury deliberations and verdicts.
 The bank then settled the case for $600,000.00.